 - In a medium sized bowl, add the panko, egg, salt, pepper, and granulated garlic.
 When the vegetable mixture has cooled, add this to the bowl as well.
 Stir ingredients gently to combine.

-- Next add the ground beef to the wet panko mixture by pinching pieces off and crumbling into the bowl.
-Breaking up the meat helps to blend the wet panko mixture thoroughly without over mixing.
+- Next, add the ground beef to the wet panko mixture by pinching pieces off and crumbling into the bowl.
+Breaking up the meat helps to blend the damp panko mixture thoroughly without over mixing.

 - When all the ingredients are in the bowl, gently toss and combine the wet panko mixture with the ground beef until fully incorporated.
 Be careful not to over mix as this can create a tougher meatball.